-Boutique hotel is a term popularized to describe hotels which often contain luxury facilities of varying size in unique or intimate settings often with full service accommodations.
+Boutique hotel is a term popularized to describe hotels that often contain luxury facilities of varying size in unique or intimate settings often with full-service accommodations.

-Boutique hotel owners generally are willing to accept a slightly lower rate of return in exchange for the opportunity to develop and offer an iconic and interesting hotel concept which strongly reflects the personality of the owner.
-Expenses may be higher due to the more unique amenities, upscale furnishings and fixtures and higher levels of service required of guests who enjoy this sort of accommodation.
-Ability to tap into social media and create a buzz among the target clientele is a plus.
-Room rates may be higher than comparable non-boutique properties due to potential to attract more upscale guests.
+Boutique hotel owners generally are willing to accept a slightly lower rate of return in exchange for the opportunity to develop and offer an iconic and interesting hotel concept that strongly reflects the personality of the owner.
+Expenses may be higher due to the more unique amenities, upscale furnishings and fixtures, and higher levels of service required of guests who enjoy this sort of accommodation.
+The ability to tap into social media and create a buzz among the target clientele is a plus.
+Room rates may be higher than comparable non-boutique properties due to the potential to attract more upscale guests.
 Creativity and a vision and desire to create a hotel with a strong statement are good indications of being well suited for a Boutique hotel property.